demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 ### 5. Issues with '_Only people with access to this data source_' permission

 If you see differences in the user criteria validation between ServiceNow and Microsoft Search or Microsoft 365 Copilot, set `glide.knowman.block_access_with_no_user_criteria` system property to `no`.

+### 6. Issues with Oauth for ServiceNow

+During the OAUTH for ServiceNow Connector Configuration, the Authorization window for ServiceNow shows 'logout successfully'without prompting for ServiceNow credentials.
+By default, the ServiceNow window is logged in with M365 Admin credentials with SSO from browser login and fails. hence we see Logout screen.

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).